SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note:** This default value is loaded every time you enter the Automation View.

-Interpolation itself can be toggled on/off by pressing down on the Setting button however that does not change the default setting.
+Interpolation itself can be toggled on/off by using the shift + interpolation shortcut (the interpolation shortcut pad is the interpolation pad in the first column of the grid, second from the top).
+The interpolation shortcut pad will blink every few seconds to remind you that interpolation is on.

 Interpolation is only applied when you are physically entering a long automation pad press (e.g. when you hold one pad and press a second pad to connect the pads together).
 If you turn interpolation on and do not edit any parameter values, it will not have any effect.